DrAdrianDC/Portfolio-for-Data-Science/Project-2-Anomaly Detection using ML/README.md

 # Dataset

-In this project I am using the yfinance library,
+In this project I am using the open source yfinance library to get financial data from Yahoo Finance.